 If you want to explore Omarama Cliff, visitors can walk along the 100-meter footpath, but after that, visitors can freely explore it without a particular track.
 Visitors can also see a canyon located in the middle of a cliff.

-Omarama cliff can be called the belle of photographers, especially when the weather is sunny because they can take pictures to see the scenery and pastel colors of the cliffs that are clearly visible.
+Omarama cliff can be called the belle of photographers, especially when the weather is sunny because they can take pictures to see the scenery and pastel colours of the cliffs that are clearly visible.

 Along the road around this cliff, visitors can also see the Mackenzie Basin, which is often a climbing track.
 Even, visitors can fishing or take a boat on the River Ahuhuri and Waitaki.
 This location reportedly was also visited by Mulan’s film crew for shooting.